herambchaudhari4121/geomoose-website/source/rfc/rfc-1.rst

 Mailing List Participation
 ...............................

-PSC members are expected to be active on the GeoMOOSE mailing lists, subject to open source mailing list etiquette.
+PSC members are expected to be active on the GeoMoose mailing lists, subject to open source mailing list etiquette.

 Non-developer members of the PSC are not expected to respond